 Think of the TrueMove Pro sensor like the engine in a supercar – it can drive smoothly and reliability at 20mph, 60mph, and 120mph.

 What about other mice with high CPIs?

-It's suprisingly easy to spot a "fake" CPI.
+It's surprisingly easy to spot a "fake" CPI.
 Basically, you want to look at not just the CPI amount, but also how it relates to the other specs of the sensor, specifically the speed (measured in IPS) and acceleration (measured in G).

-If the CPI seems really high compared to the IPS and G, you know that it's being artifically inflated.
+If the CPI seems really high compared to the IPS and G, you know that it's being artificially inflated.
 If you can't even find the IPS and G of a mouse sensor, be wary.